A trailblazer in financial comparison since 2008, Mozo is used by millions of Australians each year.

 You might be wondering why broadband providers choose to advertise ‘evening speeds’ with their products.
 This is because ‘peak’ internet usage (between 7 pm and 11 pm) tends to slow down connection speeds and can reduce the maximum speed on your plan.

 So when you are thinking about signing up for an NBN plan, just make sure you’re comfortable with the estimated evening speed.

-Consider that Netflix uses about 300MB per hour, while browsing the web only requires 7GB per month.
-To suitably meet these types of basic needs, NBN plans with speeds of 50 and above should work well for a smaller number of people in the home (2 - 4).
+Consider that Netflix uses about 300MB per hour while browsing the web only requires 7GB per month.
+To suitably meet these basic needs, NBN plans with speeds of 50 and above should work well for a smaller number of people in the home (2 - 4).

 Aside from speed, connection and price, other features you might want to consider when shopping around on NBN plans include:

 If you like to keep to a tight budget, you might be tempted to opt for an NBN plan that’s on the cheaper end.
 But it’s important to keep in mind that ‘cheaper’ NBN plans tend to be for lower speed or basic plans, like NBN 12 or NBN 25, which might not be the right fit for your internet usage.